-2.11 Knowledge dissemination (compulsory)
+2.14 Knowledge dissemination (compulsory)

 A statement indicating how and where the candidate intends publishing the material generated by the research in addition to producing the thesis/dissertation.
+It is important that candidates and supervisors present the research at conferences and that parts of the research are published in accredited journals.

-2.12 Candidate's declaration (compulsory)
+2.15 Candidate's declaration (compulsory)